 Need an idea for outdoor lighting?
 Sure you do.
 Everyone does.
 You can whip up this barn board light in about an hour, hang it, and then invite all your friends and family over to gloat and show off.
 Sounds like the perfect summer day to me.

-First can we all admire the slumpy, melted, battery operated candles I have in my lanterns?
+First can we all admire the slumpy, melted, battery operated candle I have in my lantern?
 They look like my thighs at the end of winter.

 It all worked out though because as I held them in my hand, eyes darting around for any place to put them, my glance landed on some barn board I had in the corner of my yard.
 Within an hour I had made a light and hung it up that was WAY more impressive than sticking these in a deck would ever be.

 Honestly.
 One hour.
 And I had to figure it out as I went.
 For you, this DIY backyard lighting option should take you about 7.5 minutes.
 Well … between 7.5 minutes and an hour.